-e.
-Blower-ON Delay- If the burner flame is proven, the blower motor is turned on at HEAT speed 25 sec after the gas valve GV is energized.

-Simultaneously, the electronic air cleaner terminal EAC-1 is energized and remains energized as long as the blower motor BLWM is energized. f.
-Blower-OFF Delay- When the thermostat is satisfied, the R-to-W circuit is opened, de-energizing the gas valve GV, stopping gas flow to the burners, and de-energizing the humidifier terminal HUM.
-The inducer motor IDM will remain energized for a 15-sec post-purge period.
-The blower motor BLWM and air cleaner terminal EAC-1 will remain ON for 90, 120, 150, or 180 sec (depending on the blower-OFF delay selection).
-The furnace control CPU is factory-set for a 120-sec blower-OFF delay.
+- e.
+Blower-ON Delay- If the burner flame is proven, the blower motor is turned on at HEAT speed 25 sec after the gas valve GV is energized. - Simultaneously, the electronic air cleaner terminal EAC-1 is energized and remains energized as long as the blower motor BLWM is energized. - f.
+Blower-OFF Delay: When the thermostat is satisfied, the R to W circuit is opened, de-energizing the gas valve GV, stopping gas flow to the burners, and de-energizing the humidifier terminal HUM.
+The inducer motor IDM will remain energized for a 15-second post-purge period.
+Then turn off the inducer motor and HUM (115-V) humidifier terminal.
+The blower motor BLWM and air cleaner terminal EAC-1 will remain ON at heat airflow for 90, 120, 150, or 180 seconds (depending on the blower-OFF delay selection).
+The furnace control CPU is factory-set for a 120-second blower-OFF delay.